Hugge123/csgo-skins/README.md

 # csgo-skins
-An api with all csgo skins and cases
+An api with all csgo skins, inspect links and cases

 ## End Points